Dr Susanna Ebmeier

 - BSc, Geophysics, University of Edinburgh

-I run the first year tutorial module for the geophysics degrees.
+I run a first year module for the geophysics degrees on critical thinking and communication.
 This module involves the development of scientific writing and presentations skills, opportunities to practise reading scientific papers and exercises in quantitative reasoning, critical analysis and philosophy of science.
-I also teach Remote Sensing for Geology and Geography Students (2nd years) and on the final year geophysics field trip to Lanzarote.
-Slides and other eosurces are available through Minerva for those registered on the modules.
+Slides and other resources are available through Minerva for those registered on the modules.

 Research groups and institutes